aplteam/Tatin/docs/TatinForContributors.md

 {noQLXFlag} #.Tatin.Admin.Make {type}
 ```

-* `{noQLXFlag}` is an optional Boolean that defaults to 0.
+* `noQLXFlag` is an optional Boolean that defaults to 0.
 Setting this to 1 makes sense only for debugging purposes.

-* `{type}` must be an integer in the range of 0, 1, 2 or 3.
+* `type` must be an integer in the range of 0, 1, 2 or 3.

    | 0 | The version number is not changed apart from the build ID which is always bumped
-   | 1 | The patch number is bumped.
+   | 1 | The patch number is bumped
    | 2 | The minor version is bumped; the patch number is set to 0
    | 3 | The major version is bumped; minor and patch number are set to 0

+Note that the `Make` function will fire up two instances of Dyalog APL, one for creating the client version, one for creating the server version. `noQLXFlag`, if 1,  prevents the interpreter from running the code straight away.

+A> ### The `load` and `lx` command line parameters
+A> Despite its name `noQLXFlag` is not associated with `⎕LX`: for this to work the command line parameters `load` and `lx` are invoked, and `-x` is added in case `noQLXFlag` is 1, preventing the interpreter from excuting the expression noted as `lx.`
+A>
+A> These were introduced in 18.0.

 The `Make` function performs the following steps: